omidsaraf/Python-Project/README.md

 ## 🚀 CI/CD via GitHub Actions

-Triggered automatically on every push and pull request, the pipeline includes:
+Automatically triggered on every push and pull request, the pipeline includes:

 * ✅ Linting using **Flake8**
 * ✅ Unit testing using **Pytest** with coverage reports